blackhillsinfosec/Wifi-Forge/README.md

 ```bash
 xhost si:localuser:root
 ```
-If other issues are encountered, start a thread in the issues section of the repo! :)
+If other issues are encountered, start a thread in the issues section of the repo.

 ### Dockerfile stops at apt update!
 Once in a while, the dockerfile will fail before installing packages.
 Though unconfirmed, this error usually occurs after running Wifi-forge (either on baremetal or within a docker).
 Rebooting and running the Dockerfile again typically solves the issue.